 Disclosures or information may be received from pupils, parents or other members of the public.
 The school recognises that those who disclose such information may do so with difficulty, having chosen carefully to whom they will speak.
 Accordingly all staff will handle disclosures with sensitivity.
-School will ensure where possible that EAL children will have the benfitof a translator to help them express their anxieties etc. Likewise children with SEN and communication difficulties will be given access to members of staff familiar with their patterns of communication.
+School will ensure where possible that EAL children will have the benfit of a translator to helpthem express their anxieties etc. Likewise children with SEN and/or communication difficulties will be given access to members of staff familiar with their patterns of communication.

-Such information cannot remain confidential and staff will immediately communicate what they have been told to the Designated Safeguarding Lead and make a contemporaneous record who will contact Kirklees Multi-Agency Safeguarding Hub (MASH) on 01484 456848 for consultation.
+Such information cannot remain confidential and staff will immediately communicate what they have been told to the Designated Safeguarding Lead, make a contemporaneous record and contact Kirklees - - Duty and Advice Team as required.
+On 01484 414960 or 01484 456848 for consultation.